Legacy

 LEGACY

-A dead star's law is gravity
+The dead star's only argument is gravity

 Legacy

-"A dead star's law is gravity"
+"The dead star's only argument is gravity"

 The Wound